 There should be zero line at the beginning of the record.
 This line doesn't seems to be a real zero line.
 We will select some seconds of that line.
 After that we will select Effect and Noise Removal... in the menu of Audacity.
 Both steps of Noise Removal are again explained.
 Please push the button Get Noise Profile in Step 1.

 The Noise Removal subwindow should close itself now.
-As explained in the subwindow we will now select the hole record.
-This can be done with Ctrl+A. We will subtract the detected noise profile now from the hole record by entering again Effect and Noise Removal... in the menu.
+As explained in the subwindow we will now select the whole record.
+This can be done with Ctrl+A. We will subtract the detected noise profile now from the whole record by entering again Effect and Noise Removal... in the menu.
 But now we will push the button OK in Step 2.

 We will now delete the zero lines at the beginning and at the end of the record.
 Just select the record from the beginning to the end of the zero line and execute Delete in the menu item Edit.
 We should do the same with the zero line at the end of the record.